 There should be clear-cut rationales for all individual requirements that explain why the requirements were established originally.
 If the rationale for establishing a requirement disappears or becomes unclear over time, then either the rationale should be updated or the associated requirement deleted.

-Requirement traceability has a number of implications, too:
+Requirement traceability has a number of implications:

 If an individual requirement has more than one originator, then they should agree on the definition of that requirement.